diodechain/website/cli.md

   solutions:
   - title: App
     icon: "icons/app.svg"
-    content: The Diode App is for your team.
+    content: Diode Collab&trade; is for your team.
 Whether replacing a leaky chat app, sharing files E2EE, securing a server dashboard, or deploying advanced OT assets, our app unlocks the power of Diode for people.
     button:
       title: Find Out More
       class: "btn--blank btn--arrow"